 Agriculture could change rapidly over the next 50 years or so, as rainfall and temperature patterns shift.
 This will lead to major population movement, and changes in the careers, livelihoods, and economic conditions of entire communities.

-“There will be winners and losers in agriculture,” says Professor Williams.
+“There will be winners and losers in agriculture,” Stephen says.

 “Any crop that depends on natural rainfall and natural sunshine will shift, meaning places that are not suitable might become suitable – for example, Sydney and southern Australia could grow tropical fruits.”